-Ashley Lee is a Fellow with the Berkman Klein Center for Internet & Society at Harvard University.
-She is a scholar of tech, politics, and social movements.
+Ashley Lee is a scholar of tech, politics, and social movements.
 Her research examines the implications of technology design and use for democracy and social equality, focusing on youth and marginalized communities.
 Her current book project examines technology, youth digital activism, and social movements in comparative perspective.
 In this work, she engages with issues of digital surveillance and other forms of repression across democratic and authoritarian countries.